Kinto/kinto/docs/api/1.x/timestamps.rst

 =============

 In order to check that the client version has not changed, a ``If-None-Match`` request header can be used.
-If the response is ``304 Not Modified`` then the cached version is still good.
+If the response is |status-304| then the cached version is still good.

 +-----------------------------+--------------------------+